abithap/kubernetes-contrib/loadbalancer/README.md

 to create and configure backend.
 Eventually, this will be changed to watch for ingress resource instead.
 This feature is still being planned in kubernetes since the current version of ingress does not support layer 4 routing.

 This controller is designed to easily integrate and create different load balancing backends.
 From software, hardware to cloud loadbalancer.
-Our initial featured backends are software loadbalacing (with keepalived and nginx) and Openstack LBaaS v2 (Octavia) and .
+Our initial featured backends are software loadbalacing (with keepalived and nginx), hardware loadbalancing with F5 and cloud loadbalancing with Openstack LBaaS v2 (Octavia).

 In the case for software loadbalacer, this controllers work with loadbalancer-controller daemons which are deployed across nodes which will servers as high available loadbalacers.
 These daemon controllers use keepalived and nginx to provide the high availability loadbalancing via the use of VIPs.
 The loadbalance controller will communicate with the daemons via a configmap resource.